GuyMograbi/mograblog/src/posts/2010/12/getting-really-annoyed-with-axis-2.md

 published: 2010-12-14T07:27:00.000-08:00
 description: how to setup axis2 properly in your project
 keywords: axis2, java
+layout: post.hbs
 ---

-# Axis 2 - Not Axis!
+## Axis 2 - Not Axis!

 So I got a project while back that invoked SOAP messages, and I immediately thought about AXIS.
 I used AXIS a long time ago.